-While some people see retirement as a time to sleep in, play golf or tackle projects around the house, not everyone wants to — or can — stop working when they’ve hit retirement age.
+While some people see retirement as a time to sleep in, play golf or tackle projects around the house, not everyone wants to — or can — stop working when they’ve hit their senior years.

 1. Know your assets

-As RetiredBrains founder Art Koff said in the video, retirees have a major advantage over younger job seekers: flexibility.
-While many young job hunters are looking for a full-time position with benefits, many older workers can be more flexible.
-If you’re willing to take a part-time, seasonal or contract job without benefits, you could have a leg up over other applicants.
+Retirees have a major advantage over younger job seekers: flexibility.
+While many young job hunters are looking for a full-time position with benefits, older workers often can be more flexible.
+If you’re willing to take a part-time, seasonal or contract job without benefits, you might have a leg up over other applicants.

 You also have another powerful asset: the knowledge you’ve gained from decades in the workforce.
 In your field, that know-how quite likely qualifies you as an expert, which can also open doors to related jobs.
 For example: